RobLoach/raylib-chaiscript/README.md

 ## Usage

 There are a number of ways to use *raylib-chaiscript*.
-There are two examples documented below...
+The following covers its API binding, and a launcher tool...

 ### API Binding